 Welcome to Online Learning.
 This all-in-one document will help you get started and answer many questions commonly asked by students thinking about taking an online course.
 Before registering, please consider taking this online learning readiness quiz.
 It will help assess your skills and determine if online learning is for you.
-Already registered for an online class?
-Review this welcome letter that explains how to access your course, when you can access the course and how to get started after you register.
+Students who take online courses must possess the following skills and abilities:

 Classes Anytime, Anywhere

-Succeeding in Online & Blended Learning Courses
+Succeeding In Online & Hybrid Courses